spookylukey/django-views-the-right-way/source/index.rst

 later...

-This guide is the result of my experience in a range of Django and Python projects for well over a decade, and the lessons I've learnt.
+This guide is the result of mistakes made and lessons learned in a range of Django and Python projects for well over a decade.

-It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views, to the point that some are even scared to write “Function Based Views” (FBVs), despite the fact that these are so much easier and simpler.
+It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views, to the point that some are even scared to write “Function Based Views” (FBVs).

 Perhaps worst of all, some official Django documentation has `well-intentioned advise that will help to continue the torture of mixins